 Author-Date Bible Citation in Chicago

 Since Turabian is the student version of Chicago style format, they typically follow the same style guide.
 In terms of how to quote the Bible in author-date style, quotation marks will be around the quoted material because it isn’t your material.

 In either the sentence or the citation, include the book, chapter, verse(s) and translation with the first mention.
 Use the standard abbreviations for the books, and place the citation at the end of the sentence.
 For example:

 - “Quote,” as illustrated by God (Ps.
 25:1 KJV).

 1 Cor.
 6:11-19 NRSV

-MLA, APA and Harvard styles opt to use parenthetical citations rather than using footnotes for sources.
-However, if you do use footnotes in the text, you include a superscript number in the body of the text.
-Typically, this is included after the punctuation mark, if possible.
-The citation for the footnote will be found at the bottom of the page with a corresponding superscript number.
-Citation will follow the parenthetical citation in most instances.
+Chicago style includes footnotes.
+You add a superscript number in the body of the text.
+Typically, you place the superscript number after the punctuation mark, if possible.
+Then, include the citation for the footnote at the bottom of the page with the corresponding superscript number.
+The format of the footnote citation is below.

 - In Text: In the book of John, it is shown that …. according to God.1

 - Citation: 1John 8:31 (King James Standard Version)